 - White rooftops.
 You will immediately notice everyone has a white roof.
 This is part of their water collecting system.
 And yes, the water is safe to drink.

-People love to drink on da rock!
-(Bermuda) Prepare your liver.
+- People love to drink on da rock!

-The two official beverages are the ‘Rum Swizzle’ and ‘Dark n’ Stormy’.
+- Bermuda beverages on the island are the ‘Rum Swizzle’ and ‘Dark n’ Stormy’.

-There’s a ton of history on this tiny island.
-Make sure to check out all the forts and The National Museum of Bermuda located in the Royal Naval Dockyard.
+- If you love history, you will love Bermuda.
+Make sure to check out all the forts and The National Museum of Bermuda.

 In this post I will try to cover just about every topic I can think of and give you my honest opinion and recommendations. *Budget travelers, Bermuda is definitely not budget friendly…an Airbnb and a scooter rental you’re already looking at ~200USD/day.